smitrajput/HumbleGlobe/README.md

 ### 15. Bounties
   [The Bounties Network](https://bounties.network/) | [Status Open Bounty](https://openbounty.status.im/)

-#### Get your contributions booming in by sending PRs.
-Find a problem with the current list?
+#### Find a problem with the current list?
 Create an issue.
-Let's spread decentralization.
+Get your contributions booming in.
+Let's decentralize.